HL7NZ/nhi/input/pagecontent/updateAddress.md

 <tr><td> address-domicile-code </td>
 <td> valueString </td>
 <td> Optional* </td>
-<td>See future functionality below</td> </tr>
+<td>See conditions below</td> </tr>
 </table>

-#### Future functionality for Domicile code
+#### Address domicile code - conditions
-* If domicile code supplied this is added to the address, if not supplied the suburb and city are used to derive a domicile code from the streets file.
+* If a domicile code is supplied, this is added to the address, if not supplied the suburb and city are used to derive a domicile code from the streets file.
 If a suburb/city combination is not found in the streets file an error is returned.
-* For now domicile code is currently mandatory.

 #### Set-unvalidated-address - Behaviour
   * The NHI is validated